devi11/DevelopingDataProducts/README.md

 The app can be accessed at [Here](https://srivi11.shinyapps.io/DataProducts)

-The Presentation is available at :
+The Presentation is available at : [Here](http://devi11.github.io/Data-Product-Presentation/presentaion.html)

-The Rpubs repo: